Corner324/Corner324/README.md

 # 👨‍💻 Hey, I’m Alexander Kulikov (Corner324) 👋

 Welcome to my GitHub!
-I’m a **Backend Developer** from Moscow with ~2 years of experience, passionate about crafting efficient, scalable solutions 🚀.
-Currently a Team Lead at Guild of Developers, I’ve built REST APIs, optimized databases, and led a small team to success.
-Check out my projects and let’s build something awesome together!
+I’m a **Backend Developer** from Moscow with ~4 years of experience, passionate about crafting efficient, scalable solutions 🚀.

 ---

 ## 🌟 About Me

-- **Who I Am**: A 21-year-old tech enthusiast studying Software Engineering at MIREA (RTU), with a knack for Backend development and DevOps.
+- **Who I Am**: A 22-year-old tech enthusiast studying Software Engineering at MIREA (RTU), with a knack for Backend development and DevOps.
 - **What I Do**: I specialize in Python (Django/DRF), REST API design, and containerization (Docker).
-I’ve optimized systems to cut response times by 35% and achieved 96% test coverage.
-- **Fun Fact**: I love coding chatbots and hitting up tech meetups in Moscow!

 ---